MCAT Practice Tests: The Best Practice You Can Get

 Unfortunately, performing poorly on the MCAT despite studying prep materials is a common story among students.
 Time constraints, tough passages, and surprising questions can all get the best of you if you are not prepared for them.
 For these reasons, you must learn to feel comfortable, confident, and focused with the real exam scenario.
 And you can best achieve this by taking practice tests.

-Ideally, you should schedule time to take one timed, full-length, practice test each week for at least one month prior to your test day.
+Ideally, you should schedule time to take two to three timed, full-length, practice tests each week for at least two months prior to your test day.
 And do not forget to try our free MCAT practice test!